mitchsw/nycbike/README.md

  [...]
 ```

-Then, start indexing the public dataset:
+The frontend should now be accessible, but the map will be blank as Redis is empty.
+Now, start indexing the public dataset:

 ```sh
 $ cd offline_importer